Branching conditionals can be written straightforwardly using the

 Parentheses are not required around expressions in the

-if clause or either of the branches, but they are sometimes used for readability.
+if clause or either of the branches, but we sometimes include them for clarity.